hstech-dev/maika_genius/maika-genius/readme.txt

 The plugin transmits your product catalog data (categories, attributes, product details) to Maika's servers.
 This data is used to personalize the AI-powered features for your website.
 If you enable the live chat feature, the plugin also transmits chat interactions between visitors and your AI-powered chat assistant to Maika.
 This data helps Maika learn and improve its responses.
-Maika handles the data transmission and processing in accordance with its terms of service and privacy policy, which can be found at [Insert ToU and Privacy links here].
+Maika handles the data transmission and processing in accordance with its terms of service and privacy policy, which can be found at [Terms of Use](https://www.askmaika.ai/terms/) and [Privacy Policy](https://www.askmaika.ai/privacy-policy/).

 ## Why This is Important: